ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 1. Statistics section.

-The functions of this section are to furnish statistical service to the agencies of the War Trade Administration; to provide a service. for checking the use of licenses, to detect different forms of abuse, such as overshipment, altering of licenses, etc.; and to supply con- version and stowage factors of commodities for governmental agen- cies such as the United States Maritime Commission, War and Navy Departments, and War Resources Administration.
+The functions of this section are to furnish statistical service to the agencies of the War Trade Administration; to provide a service. for checking the use of licenses, to detect different forms of abuse, such as overshipment, altering of licenses, etc.; and to supply conversion and stowage factors of commodities for governmental agencies such as the United States Maritime Commission, War and Navy Departments, and War Resources Administration.

 ### 2. Research section.